YIT: Current activities

 YIT's recent acquisitions have seen the company increase markedly in size - both the company's revenue and workforce more than trebled in the ten years to 2007, making YIT the largest construction company in Finland and the largest supplier of building systems services in the Nordic region by sales.
 This growth is also reflected in the scope of YIT's business: long-term servicing and maintenance contracts for items such as steam boilers, piping, heating, plumbing and electricity networks and water treatment plants now account for over a quarter of annual revenues.
 The Construction Services division, building homes, water and waste treatment plants and infrastructure ranging from railway stations to golf courses remains the group's largest source of revenue as of the end of 2006.

 In June 2017, the company announced its intention to acquire rival Lemminkäinen for €632 million (£553.6 million) in an all-share deal representing a 40% premium over Lemminkainen's current share price.

 The new YIT was born when over 100-year-old YIT Corporation and Lemminkäinen Corporation merged on February 1, 2018.

 Notable projects

 YIT was the main contractor for the Finnish Parliament building, the Pikkuparlamentti (Little Parliament), which was inaugurated in 2004.
 It was also responsible for the construction of the Cirrus apartment building in Vuosaari, East Helsinki, which was completed in 2007.
 Cirrus is currently the second tallest high-rise building in Finland.
 Other major projects built by the company include the Helsinki Fair Centre and the Töölö opera house, home of the Finnish National Opera.

 Ownership

 Ehrnrooth family is the biggest owner of the construction company YIT, 12.1% in the end of January 2012.
-Henrik Ehrnrooth is the chairman of the YIT Board of Directors since 2009.